Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Minimum Bailouts Ensuring Solvency in any Given Equilibrium

-The problem (\ref{opt}) of finding the minimum capital injections needed to ensure full solvency in any equilibrium other than the best can be complex.
-We prove that it is in fact {\sl NP-hard}.
-The complexity comes from the fact that some of the capital that a bank needs to become solvent can come from the debts paid by others, and so it can be cheaper to first bail out a bank's debtors rather than bailing it out directly.
-We illustrate this complexity effect via a series of examples, and then present a more positive result that gives an upper bound on the number of calculations needed to find the optimal bailout policy.
-We end the paper by considering network structures under which the optimal policy can be fully characterized.

-We begin with some standard definitions, included here for the reader who may not be fully familiar with them.\footnote{To keep things to a reasonable length, we do not include all background definitions of how one defines an algorithm, how to count its steps, etc., but such background is easy to find in any text on computational complexity (e.g., \cite{arora2009computational,papadimitriou1994computational}).}

-A problem that takes as input a network with $n$ banks is in the \textbf{NP} complexity class if there exists an algorithm (deterministic Turing machine) that can \emph{verify} whether any given policy is a solution to the decision problem in polynomial time, that is there exists a positive constant $r$ such that the verification algorithm runs in $O(n^r)$-time.

-A problem is \textbf{NP-hard} if it is at least as hard as any problem in NP.\footnote{A problem is at least as hard as another if any instance of the second can be translated into an instance of the first in at most polynomially many steps.
-Alternatively, given an oracle that can solve any instance of that first problem in one step, there exists an algorithm that solves the latter problem in polynomial time. }
+Proposition \ref{solvency} implies that ensuring systemic solvency in equilibria other than the best requires that, beyond establishing weak balance, one also needs to inject enough capital so as to ensure the existence of an iteratively strongly solvent set intersecting all directed cycles on which banks are insolvent.
+We examine this in what follows.

-If a problem is NP-hard, then there is no known polynomial-time algorithm that solves it.
-It is believed by many that no such algorithm exists.
-What is important from our perspective is that every problem that is NP-hard has instances for which the only ways that are known to solve it exactly involve impractically many (more than polynomially many) calculations in the size of the problem, here the number of banks in the network.
+We begin by showing that this problem is computationally complex, using concepts from the computer science literature.
+Precisely, we prove that it is {\sl strongly NP-hard}.
+We provide formal definitions of such notions of complexity in Appendix \ref{sec:def}, but what matters is that every strongly NP-hard problem has instances for which finding exact or even approximate solutions involves impractically many calculations (more than polynomially many in the size of the problem, based on known techniques).

-\begin{proposition} Finding whether there exists a bailout policy that ensures systemic solvency and costs no more than some budgeted amount is NP-hard.
-Thus, finding a minimum cost bailout policy (\ref{opt}) is also NP-hard. \end{proposition}
+\begin{proposition} Finding whether there exists a bailout policy that ensures systemic solvency and costs no more than some budgeted amount is strongly NP-hard.
+Thus, finding a minimum cost bailout policy (\ref{opt}) is also strongly NP-hard.\footnote{Checking whether there exists a bailout policy that ensures systemic solvency and costs no more than some budgeted amount is an ``easier'' problem than finding a minimum cost policy since knowing an optimal policy enables one to answer the question of whether it can be done within some budget.
+Thus, showing that the decision problem is strongly NP-hard establishes that (\ref{opt}) is as well, and working with decision problems is a standard technique. } \end{proposition}